by Annie Laukaitis

 Determining the right features and functionality for your ecommerce project.

-Options for Building an Ecommerce Website
+Options for building an ecommerce website

-Build your website from scratch (aka open source).
+Build your website from scratch (open source).

 Customise a SaaS (software-as-a-service) solution.